Harshuta/FoodOrderApp/README.md

    - Customers can place orders with:
      - List of items and quantity
      - Selection strategy:
-       - `HIGHEST_RATING`: Assigns to restaurant with best rating.
+       - `HIGHEST_RATING`: Auto Assigns to restaurant with best rating.

 4. **Order Rules**
-   - An order can only be accepted if all items are available in one restaurant
+ - An order is accepted only if all items are available in one restaurant.
-   - Restaurant cannot accept more orders than its capacity (`max_no_orders`)
+ - A restaurant cannot accept more orders than its max_no_orders limit.
  - Once an order is ACCEPTED:
-     - Cannot be cancelled
+ - It cannot be cancelled.
-     - Can only be marked COMPLETED by the restaurant
+ - It can be marked as COMPLETED by the restaurant.
+  (In this project, orders auto-complete after 10 seconds for demo purposes.)
-   - COMPLETED orders free up processing capacity
+ - A COMPLETED order frees up the restaurant’s capacity to take new orders.

 ## 🧠 Design Highlights